Senior Manager - Sustainability

 Amanda has a special interest in public space and how spaces in a city can be developed to promote integration and improve safety.
 She is also interested in how cities can be planned to accommodate pedestrians and other non-motorised forms of transport.

-Outside of work, Amanda enjoys endurance running and has completed the Comrades Marathon, an ultra-marathon of 87km.
-Amanda is a proud Durbanite and enjoys exploring the city and its open spaces with her husband.
+Outside of work, Amanda enjoys endurance running and is a committee member of Stella Athletic Club where she is responsible for communications.
+Amanda is a proud Durbanite and enjoys exploring the city and its open spaces with her husband and two dogs.